abustany/gollery/README.md

   immediately indexed
 * Sorts albums using the date from the EXIF metadata if present
 * Can display a "map of pictures" of an album, if pictures are geotagged
-* Touch friendly - UI suits tablets too and is gesture enabled (handheld UI in the works)
+* Touch friendly - UI suits tablets too and is gesture enabled
+* Fast thumbnailing using ImageMagick
+* Image preloading in the viewer for a responsive UI
+* Internationalized UI (see `src/gollery/static/i18n` for the list of supported languages)

 ## Planned features

-* Token based access control: user "unlocks" tokens, and each token gives access to a set of albums
+* Access control, using Mozilla Persona/other ID providers for accounts
-* Admin interface to define tokens and additional album metadata (description etc.), and monitor the server status (thumbnailer etc.)
+* Admin interface to define permissions and additional album metadata (description etc.)
 * Less ugly UI
-* Caching to make things snappier
+* Caching on server side to make things snappier
 * Abstract storage backend to allow running the app on Google App Engine or Heroku, against storage services like S3 or Google Cloud Storage
 * Initial setup assistant